IBM-Cloud/terraform-provider-ibm/website/docs/d/is_instance.html.markdown

   - `subnet` - (String) The ID of the subnet that is used in the more network interface.
   - `security_groups` (List)A list of security groups that were created for the interface.
 - `password` - (String) The password that you can use to access your instance.
-- `primary_network_interface`- (Object) A list of primary network interfaces that were created for the instance.
+- `primary_network_interface`- (List) A list of primary network interfaces that were created for the instance.

   Nested scheme for `primary_network_interface`:
   - `id` - (String) The ID of the primary network interface.